beardboi/Parallel-Fibonacci/README.md

 # How to run

-This program need a C++ Compiler to run.
+This program needs a C++ Compiler to run.
 The program was tested using **GNU C++ Compiler**.
 Also if you want to run the program with more of 1 thread is necessary to set the number of threads variable.

 So, for the compilation you need to run: